lattice0/android_development_inside_vm/README.md

 # Problem: How to launch apps on the emulator

 The first problem is how to run the apps.
 Android emulator will not work inside the VM, but you can SSH from the host to the guest, with a reverse port forwarding of 5037 which is the android ADB port.
-Do, from the host to the guest:
+Do, on the host:

 ```
 ssh -R localhost:5037:localhost:5037 user@192.168.64.3
 ```

+Where that IP is the IP of the VM (the guest).

 You might get some tcp errors like `setsockopt TCP_NODELAY: Invalid argument` but they are not a problem.